H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 ## 0.7.7
 Optimize the drag logic of the canvas to move more smoothly.
 ## 0.7.6
-The custom rightglobalcustom type on the right is changed to the function passed in config
+The custom globalconfig function on the right is changed to the custom type
 ## 0.7.5
 Change the roller direction.
 ## 0.7.4
 Fix box move bug.
 ## 0.7.3
-Pop up and fix the problem.
+Fix pop-up location and selection issues.
 ## 0.7.2
 Fix the impact of locking components.
 You can't drag, zoom or rotate during locking.
 ## 0.7.1